JakubZelek/Diblob/README.md

 - `incoming_nodes` - list of node ids (tails of the edges for which node is head).
 - `outgoing_nodes` - list of node ids (heads of the edges for which node is tail).

-Incoming/outgoing nodes could be redundant (pseudographs are also considered).
+Incoming / outgoing nodes can be redundant (pseudographs are also considered).

 ## `Edge`
 Edge representation in digraph.